RAGHDANN/Noon-project/README.md

 ## How to Run the Project

 ### Prerequisites
-- Python 3.8+
+- Python 3.10
-- Azure Subscription (for Synapse Analytics, Data Lake, Functions)
+- Azure Subscription (for Synapse Analytics, Data Lake)
 - Power BI for visualization

 ### Steps